mendersoftware/mender-docs/01.Get-started/05.Monitor/docs.md

 you have followed the [get started tutorial to prepare your device](../01.Preparation/docs.md), the Monitor Add-on should already be installed.

+TODO: Add short steps on how to verify if you have the add-on installed.
+TODO: Add other reqs like Docker with disclaimer that only if necesary to test

+### Basic Knowledge

+#### mender-monitorctl

+Here we can explore the options from `mender-monitorctl help`

+TODO: Explain parameters for `create/delete`, `enable/disable` and don't forget timeouts for alerts.

+#### Alert levels

+TODO: Explain that OK level means "remove the alert" as everything went back to normal

+TODO: refer to conf file (for example to describe the Stack size of stored alerts)

 ### Demo alerts